Motiflets -- Simple and Accurate Detection of Motifs in Time Series: Parameter Selection

 \subsection{Learning meaningful k}

 ~ Elbow points, i.e. points with a notable increase in slope of the \emph{EF} between two values $k$ and $k+1$, indicate that the $k$-Motiflet cannot be extended to $k+1$ without a strong increase in its extent.
 Consider Figure~\ref{fig:elbow_method} as an example.
 We set the motif length to $1$ sec, i.e. 60 bpm.
-We observed the following: the \emph{EF} (Figure~\ref{fig:elbow_method} center) is flat until 6 repetitions of the calibration signal have been found.
+We observed the following: the \emph{EF} (Figure~\ref{fig:elbow_method} bottom) is flat until 6 repetitions of the calibration signal have been found.
 This stretch ends with a notable increase in slope until $k=16$, where another elbow point exists.
 These two points are characteristic for this TS.
 The corresponding motifs are depicted at the bottom of the figure, with $6$ and $16$ occurrences, respectively.

-We tested different methods for finding elbow points, such as~\cite{satopaa2011finding} or scipy\footnote{https://www.scipy.org}.
+We tested different methods for finding elbow points, such as~\cite{satopaa2011finding} or scipy.
 We found that a simple threshold $\alpha$ on the slope of the \emph{EF} performed best for the particular shapes that $EF$ typically exhibit.
 Given a list of $k-1$ extents $p=[d_i]_{i=2}^k$, we thus define elbow points as follows:

 A small constant $\epsilon \in \mathbb{R}^+$ is added to the slope to avoid dividing by $0$.
-An elbow is found, if the slope between neighboring indices rises by a factor of $\alpha$.
-In our experiments (see next section), we used a constant value of $\alpha=5$.
-Further evaluations of this method on more data sets can be found on our supporting web page~\cite{MotifletWebPage}.
+An elbow is found, if the slope rises by a factor of $\alpha$.

+\emph{Perquisites and Limitations:} Reliably detecting elbows is a hard challenge.
+Our choice of $\alpha$ relies on the assumption that the data contains motif sets.
+These create visible elbows on all use cases (compare Figure~\ref{fig:quantative_analysis_1}) .
+Yet, if this assumption is violated, such as in random walk data, every elbow detection method is cursed to fail.
+We would expect such random series to contain no reasonable motif sets, and, in fact, the elbow function is a rather straight.
+Still, our method reports “elbows” at the points where the line is not completely straight.
+Some more research is needed to investigate this.
+However, in our experiments the change in extent was always so significant, that we choose to default this value to $\alpha=5$, and all experiments in this paper use this default.
+Yet, the user may choose different elbow points without extra computations.
+Further evaluations of learn-k on more data sets can be found on~\cite{MotifletWebPage}.